This post originally appeared on my personal blog last year. It’s still relevant, so I’ve shared it with a few edits here.

 Side Note: I believe support / customer service content should be treated as a type of marketing content but often is not.
 Fodder for another post…

 Side Side Note: Some people think branded content is akin to evil.
 I believe it’s a real need as everything about business, including marketing, goes digital.
 I also think it’s okay, even necessary, to market good ideas.
-But, you can take branded content too far, as this clip suggests (courtesy of Predicate LLC).
+But, you can take branded content too far.

 Content as a product / service can follow different business models, most commonly

 An example of an advertising-driven content product is HowStuffWorks.com.
 An example of a subscription-based content product is New York Times.
 (For a smart rundown of content business models, see Erin Kissane’s post Paying for It.)

 Now, I don’t like to think for thinking’s sake.
 Defining the difference between content strategy and content marketing offers practical benefits such as…

 When you think about whether you’re developing a content strategy for marketing or as a product / service, you’re planning the purpose of your content effort.
 That’s only going to help you define the results you want and, consequently, your strategy.

 With results in mind, then you can prioritize the rest of your user experience (UX) decisions.
 As a simple example, if content is your advertising-driven product or service, you’ll want to guide your users to other relevant content on your site.
 Your priority is to show more (and more relevant) advertising to your visitors by keeping users around.
 So, you’ll want tactics that get users from one article (or video or podcast) to many other pertinent articles (or videos or podcasts) with relevant advertising.